Abantika02/made-template/README.md

 # Methods of Advanced Data Engineering

-This repository contains the entire workflow, data, and analyses for exploring patterns in shooting incidents and their correlation with environmental factors.
+This repository contains the entire workflow, data, and analyses for exploring patterns in shooting incidents and their correlation with environmental factors and also all exercises in jayvee.

 # Project Name: Shooting Incidents Analysis: A Data-Driven Exploration